 Comprehensive neuropsychological evaluations are conducted to help determine the etiology and functional implications of cognitive disturbances.
 Each evaluation requires approximately 6-10 hours of interviewing, testing, scoring, interpretation, and report writing time.
 In addition, feedback sessions are offered to individuals and families.
 Clinical findings are translated into practical language to aid mental health and medical professionals and family caregivers in making decisions about treatment and care.
 Referrals originate from a variety of sources including physicians, nursing homes, Silver Key Senior Services, Pikes Peak Area Agency on Aging, attorneys, probate court, and Adult Protective Services.
 The evaluations help identify difficulties in independent functioning that compromise safety and well-being, support behavioral health workers in treatment planning, and assist the courts in determining decision-making capacity.
-Psychological evaluations are also conducted to provide information on individual personality dynamics, presence of major mental illness, differential diagnosis, and treatment plan recommendations.

 The Aging Family and Caregiver Services Program